osrf/collision-benchmark/README.md

     test_worlds/empty_bullet.world
 ```

-Then just press any key without loading gzclient to continue the test.
+Then just press [Enter] without loading gzclient to continue the test.
 This will update each world once, then switch to the second as the "main" world
 and update each world once again.
 At each update it should print "ode" and "bullet" as collision engines loaded.